Updated Oct 14, 2022 ...

 What Clothes Do You Pack For A Long Distance Motorcycle Tour?

 There are other solutions to packing for an upcoming ride.
 Which methods do you prefer?
 How did you arrive at this approach and why?
 Your input is invited.
-Post An Article!
+Leave a comment!